DanielFiller30/ScriptManager/README.md

 Or `brew tap danielfiller30/tap` and then `brew install scriptmanager`.

+To open the app, you have to trust the application in the system settings:
+- Open settings on your Mac
+- Navigate to **Privacy & Security**
+- Under security, press allow to open the ScriptManager

 ## Setup
 To install and use your personal Script Manager, you have to follow this steps: